Novum/vkQuake/readme.md

 ## Linux
 Copy all files inside the `vkquake-<version>-linux64` folder in the tar archive to the Quake base directory.
 Overwrite any existing files.
 Run `vkquake.AppImage`.

+> **Note**\
-> 📝 **Note**: Make sure all data files are lowercase, e.g. "id1", not "ID1" and "pak0.pak", not "PAK0.PAK".
+> Make sure all data files are lowercase, e.g. "id1", not "ID1" and "pak0.pak", not "PAK0.PAK".
 Some distributions of the game have upper case file names, e.g. from GOG.com.

 ## OpenBSD